EricTheToon/Fortlatro/README.md

 Thanos - Rare - 1/8 Chance to destroy half of everything and create a legendary Joker when blind is selected

-Rocket Racing - Uncommon - +200 Chips lose 10 for each hand played at 0 chips gain an extra joker slot
+Rocket Racing - Uncommon - +200 Chips lose 10 for each hand played at 0 chips gain an extra Joker slot

 50v50 - Common - 1/2 Chance to give +50 Chips else give +50 Mult